 Industry and attractions have not been idle: various initiative ranging from environmental target-setting to a shift away from growth-based models are driving change and affecting visitor experience.
 Chinese outbound operators are addressing environmental concerns and the long-term sustainability of their business model through best practice guidelines and smart marketing that can support low-season travel and destination diversification.
 Destinations are turning to financial, regulatory and even physical means to manage tourism.

-The event will close with networking drinks and a tour of the transport museum.
+The event will close with networking drinks and a sunset cruise.
 In this our 30th anniversary year, we are pleased to offer delegates an optional celebration dinner.

 We are very grateful to Swiss Tourism and Luzern Tourism, together with their local partners, for their generous support, and to our strategic partners CELTH, ETC and NECSTouR.